ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Method

 \subsection{Diffusion Process}

-Following the previous denoising diffusion training paradigm~\cite{gu2022vector}, a corresponding diffusion process needs to be defined (see Fig.~\ref{fig:diffusion_process}).
-Given a training image $x_0$, an off-the-shelf pre-trained VQ encoder is used to map $x_0$ to its corresponding VQ tokens $z_0 = \mathrm{VQ\text{-}Encoder}(x_0)$.
-Then, the diffusion process gradually masks out some regions of the VQ tokens with a Markov chain $q(z_{t+1}|z_t)$.
-As mentioned in Sec.~\ref{subsec:denoising_process}, $z_t$ corresponds to the reliable VQ tokens at step $t$. $z_{t+1}$ contains only a part of reliable VQ tokens in $z_t$.
-The diffusion process consists of $T + 1$ steps, where all tokens would be masked out at step $T + 1$.
+Following previous denoising diffusion training paradigms~\citep{ho2020denoising,gu2022vector}, we propose a corresponding diffusion process for \name~as well, as is shown in Fig.~\ref{fig:diffusion_process}.
+Given an image $x_0$, an off-the-shelf pre-trained VQ encoder is used to map $x_0$ to its corresponding VQ tokens $z_0 = \mathrm{VQ\text{-}Encoder}(x_0)$.
+Then, the diffusion process gradually masks out some regions of $z_0$ with a Markov chain $q(z_t|z_{t-1})$.
+As mentioned in Sec.~\ref{subsec:denoising_process}, $z_{t-1}$ corresponds to the reliable VQ tokens at step $t-1$, and reliable VQ tokens $z_t$ at step $t$ is a portion of $z_{t-1}$.
+The whole process consists of $T + 1$ steps in total, where all tokens would be masked out at last.

-For the unreliable VQ tokens $\bar{z}_t$ used as inputs for the VQ decoder in Eq.~\eqref{equ:t2p}, the conditional distribution during diffusion is defined as $q(\bar{z}_t|z_{t+1})$.
-Note that, instead of $z_t$, the reliable tokens $z_{t+1}$ at step $t+1$ are used as the condition.
-That is because during denoising, $\bar{z}_t$ and $z_t$ are conditionally independent given $x_t$, it is intractable to predict $q(\bar{z}_t|z_t)$ from $x_t$.
-Experiments in Tab.~\ref{tab:exp_mask_region} also demonstrate the superiority of using $q(\bar{z}_t|z_{t+1})$ over $q(\bar{z}_t|z_t)$ in the diffusion process.
-The optimal value of $q(\bar{z}_t|z_{t+1})$ should be $q(z_0 | z_{t+1})$, because samples from $q(z_0 | z_{t+1})$ give the most reliable VQ tokens.
-However, $q(z_0|z_{t+1})$ is generally intractable.
-To alleviate this issue, the distribution of unreliable tokens $\bar{z}_t$ is defined as

-where $\hat{p}_{z_0 | z_{t+1}}(\cdot)$ is an off-the-shelf token predictor pre-trained to predict $q(z_0 | z_{t+1})$.
-Note that the token predictor is only adopted during training and abandoned in inference.
-Then, the whole diffusion process is described as

-For simplicity, the decoded noisy images $x_{1:T}$ are omitted, since the derivation of the training objective (refer to Appendix) shows that they are unnecessary to be included in the diffusion process.